-- Use True HEPA (H13) Air Purifiers for Classrooms - Supplement general ventilation with airborne infection controls such as portable True HEPA filtration.
+- Add True HEPA (H13) Air Purifiers: Supplement general ventilation with airborne infection controls such as portable True HEPA filtration.
 Choose an effective purifier that’s able to draw in contaminated air and circulate pure air throughout your entire breathing space or 'box' quietly enough not to disturb the class.
-Alen is proud to make top-rated purifiers that do just that—guaranteed for life.

-THE MYTHS: Why HVAC Improvements (like Filters and UV) Aren’t a Silver Bullet
+UV MYTHS: Why Some HVAC Improvements Aren’t a Silver Bullet

-A myth making the rounds is that installing HVAC (Heating Ventilation and Air Conditioning) improvements alone—such as high-MERV return filters or UV bulbs—can make indoor spaces safe.
-The EPA recommends that airflow improvements include HEPA filtration with the overall goal of INCREASED airflow.
+A myth making the rounds is that installing HVAC (Heating Ventilation and Air Conditioning) improvements alone—such UV bulbs—can make indoor spaces safe.

-Alen’s mission is to provide safe and healthy air for all the spaces we share.
-That includes ensuring our invaluable learning environments are free of harmful particles—from pathogens to allergens to pollutants.
+Alen’s vision is to inspire a healthier life and provide peace of mind for everyone through clean and safe air.
+That means ensuring our invaluable learning environments are free of harmful particles—from pathogens to allergens to pollutants.

-We offer a customizable line of True HEPA (H13) air purifiers backed by an exclusive lifetime warranty and an in-house team of air quality experts who can help you quickly build protective solutions for spaces of any size.
+Our top-rated line of True HEPA (H13) air purifiers is backed by an exclusive lifetime warranty and an in-house team of air quality experts who can help you quickly build protective solutions for spaces of any size.